AlicenJoyHenning/limiric/README.md

 ### **_RBCQC_**

-Before damaged cells can be identified, it makes sense to remove red blood cells or cells that are highly contaminated with haemoglobin since they will not be informative to your study, unless red blood cells would be important to your study in which case you can avoid this using ```FilterRBC = FALSE```.
+Before damaged cells can be identified, ```limiric```first removes red blood cells, or cells that are highly contaminated with haemoglobin, from your data.
+This is done under the assumption that these cells will not be informative to your study.
+If this assumption should not be true, you can avoid this filtering using ```FilterRBC = FALSE```.
 <br>

 The output here comes in the form of a scatter plot where the red blood cells are coloured in blue.
 The percentage of the total cells that were removed is also given in the plot.